karanba/VSCode-TortoiseHg-Commands/README.md

-# VSCode-TortiesHg-Commands
+# VSCode-TortoiseHg-Commands

 ## Overview

-This extension has shortcuts to be able to run some TortiesHG command for mercurial repos.
+This extension has shortcuts to be able to run some TortoiseHg command for mercurial repos.

 # Prerequisites

-TortiesHG must be installed in your local and thg.exe must be in your path.
+TortoiseHg must be installed in your local and thg.exe must be in your path.

 ![Hg](images/editor-context-menu.png)